ghatell/grc-mapping/README.md

 ---

-> 📂 This GRC mapping supports a broader understanding of how technical incidents align with compliance frameworks, making this project suitable for both **Blue Team** and **ARC/GRC** career tracks.
+> 📂 This GRC mapping supports a broader understanding of how technical incidents align with compliance frameworks